Adam Eli: Recognition

 Eli has been recognized in Out magazine's annual Out100 list (in 2018), Logo TV's Logo30 list, and Out magazine's "Most Eligible Bachelor’s of 2018".

 Personal life

 Eli came out as queer in 2009.
 He credits his Judaism as, "the impetus for [his] queer activism."
-Eli applies the Jewish principle, "Kol Yisreal arevim zeh bazeh," meaning, "All Jews are responsible for each other," to his ideology towards his LGBT+ activism, believing that, "queer people anywhere are responsible for queer people everywhere."
+Eli applies the Jewish principle, "Kol Yisreal arevim zeh bazeh," meaning, "All Jews are responsible for each other," to his ideology towards his LGBTQ activism, believing that, "queer people anywhere are responsible for queer people everywhere."